seruling/cf_update/README.md

 # cf_update
-Update A record in CV
+Update A record in Cloudflare

+cron the script